philipturner/molecular-renderer/README.md

 - Query GPU cores via OpenCL and calibrate compute power to reference machine.
 - Are massive-LOD spheres or virtualized ray-traced geometry faster?
 - Gather data at sub-frame resolution and incorporate motion blur (only for smaller simulations).
+- Use MetalFX temporal upscaling to reduce GPU load?
 - Separate Swift files for ported forcefields (oxDNA, AIREBO, etc.), unless they need separate plugins.
 - Modular mechanism to plug in different scripts, so I can save my research in a separate repo.
 - Video exporting tool, demo video of a rod-logic mechanical computer.